 For Workers in Big Tech, Merit and Talent Truly Matter

 Despite the high pay and job security that comes with jobs in technology-based fields, the barrier to entry is also different to more traditional careers such as medicine and law, where a handful of big-name universities tend to corner the market on high-salaried positions.
 For the most part, tech workers do not have to have an advanced degree to command high pay, with the average software engineer making around $70,000 or more per year even without a bachelor’s degree.
+If you are knowledgeable in a specific programming language and has a strong desire with tech innovation, you might consider pursuing a software engineering career.
 (It is notable, for example, that Steve Jobs, Bill Gates, and Mark Zuckerberg were able to rise in their fields despite their lack of college degrees.)

 A degree is certainly helpful, and the guidance of professors in areas like computer science is invaluable, but because the emphasis in hiring practices at tech firms tends to be based on what the person is capable of rather than where they went to school, hiring managers and employees in information technology and other computing jobs tend to view the playing field as being more open to new talent than old-school fields such as law, banking, or business management.